Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Modeling Path-Aware Dynamics

 This complete stochastic process is captured by the following recursive formulation:

 where $M_{\pi}(t)$ is the random set of agents leaving path $\pi$ at time $t$, and $\Delta w_{j}(t)$ is the change in agent $j$'s window size dictated by the CC algorithm.

-While Equation~\eqref{eq:stochastic_dynamics} provides a precise description of the system, its probabilistic nature renders it analytically intractable, precluding a closed-form equilibrium analysis.
-To overcome this, we transition to a deterministic model by analyzing the system's \textbf{expected dynamics}.
-This mean-field approximation is well-founded for networks with a large number of agents ($N \gg 1$), where the law of large numbers ensures that the system's aggregate behavior closely tracks the evolution of its expected values ~\cite{defarias:03:meanfield}.
+While Equation~\eqref{eq:stochastic_dynamics} provides a precise description of the system, its probabilistic nature makes it analytically intractable.
+As a result, a closed-form equilibrium analysis is not possible~\cite{scherrer2022axiomatic}.
+To overcome this, we transition to a deterministic model by analyzing the system's expected dynamics.
+This mean-field approximation is well-founded for networks with a large number of agents ($N \gg 1$), where the law of large numbers ensures that the system's aggregate behavior closely tracks the evolution of its expected values~\cite{de2003linear}.

 We therefore replace the random variables in our model with their expectations (denoted by a hat, e.g., $\hat{a}_{\pi}(t)$).
 The expected number of agents migrating from a suboptimal path $\pi$ becomes $\mathbb{E}[|M_{\pi}(t)|] = \rho \cdot \hat{a}_{\pi}(t)$, and the expected load they carry is a proportional share of the path's total load, $\rho \cdot \hat{L}_{\pi}(t)$.
-To ensure the resulting recursive equations are self-contained, we introduce one final approximation: an extrapolation factor, $z$, is used to estimate the total incoming load at the least-utilized path.
-This factor assumes that near an equilibrium, imbalances in path load are primarily driven by differences in agent populations rather than significant variations in their average congestion window sizes.
+To ensure the resulting recursive equations are self-contained, we employ an extrapolation factor $z(\cdot)$ to estimate the total incoming load at the least-utilized path.
+Following Scherrer et al.~\cite{scherrer2022axiomatic}, we define this factor as the ratio of agents outside the path to agents inside the path, $z(\hat{a}_{\pi}(t)) = (N - \hat{a}_{\pi}(t))/\hat{a}_{\pi}(t)$, assuming that load scales proportionally with the agent population.

-To ensure our findings are broadly applicable, we do not assume a single, specific CC protocol.
-Instead, we adopt a generic formulation capable of representing a wide class of loss-based algorithms.
-Our generic protocol is defined by two core components: a \textbf{multiplicative decrease factor}, $\gamma$, which is applied to an agent's window following a loss event, and an \textbf{additive increase function}, $\alpha(\tau)$, which is applied otherwise.

-Crucially, the additive increase is a function of an agent's \textbf{continuity time}, $\tau$, defined as the number of consecutive time steps an agent has remained on its current path without either migrating or experiencing a loss.
-This functional dependence is highly expressive: by selecting an appropriate $\alpha(\tau)$, our model can capture the constant increase of TCP Reno ($\alpha(\tau)=1$), the exponential growth of slow-start, or the non-linear window growth of protocols like CUBIC.
+To ensure our findings are broadly applicable, we adopt a generic formulation capable of representing a wide class of loss-based algorithms.
+Our generic protocol is defined by two core components: a \textit{multiplicative decrease factor}, $\gamma$, which is applied to an agent's window following a loss event, and an \textit{additive increase function}, $\alpha(\tau)$, which is applied otherwise.
+Crucially, the additive increase is a function of an agent's \textit{continuity time}, $\tau$, defined as the number of consecutive time steps an agent has remained on its current path without either migrating or experiencing a loss.
+This highly expressive formulation can capture standard TCP Reno ($\alpha(\tau)=1$), slow-start exponential growth, or non-linear protocols like CUBIC.